autowarefoundation/autoware.universe/docs/design/software_architecture/Planning/DesignRationale.md

 ## Requirements for Planning

-Planning architecture must be able to support any functions required to achieve the overall use case stated in [Overview](../Overview.md)
+Planning architecture must be able to support any functions required to achieve the overall use case stated in [Overview](../Overview.md).

 This includes:

-- Calculates route that navigates to the desired goal
+- Calculates route that navigates to the desired goal.
-- Plans maneuver to follow the route (e.g. when to lane change, when to turn at intersection)
+- Plans maneuver to follow the route (e.g. when to lane change, when to turn at intersection).
-- Make sure that vehicle does not collide with obstacles, including pedestrians and other vehicles)
+- To make sure that vehicle does not collide with obstacles, including pedestrians and other vehicles).
-- Make sure that the vehicle follows traffic rules during the navigation.
+- To make sure that the vehicle follows traffic rules during the navigation.
 This includes following traffic light, stopping at stoplines, stopping at crosswalks, etc.

 Also, since Autoware is open source software and is meant to be used/developed by anyone around the world, the architecture must be:

-- Architecture is extensible enough to integrate new algorithms without changing the interface
+- Extensible enough to integrate new algorithms without changing the interface.
-- Architecture is extensible enough to adapt to new traffic rules for different countries
+- Extensible enough to adapt to new traffic rules for different countries.

 ## Considered Architecture

 Before designing planning architecture, we have looked into papers including ones from the participants of the DARPA Urban Challenge.
-We have also investigated the planning architecture of Apollo-Auto(version 5.5).
+We have also investigated the planning architecture of Apollo-Auto (version 5.0).

 The summary is explained below.

 ### Boss

-System overview of Boss is explained in this [paper](https://www.ri.cmu.edu/pub_files/pub4/urmson_christopher_2008_1/urmson_christopher_2008_1.pdf)
+System overview of Boss is explained in this [paper](https://www.ri.cmu.edu/pub_files/pub4/urmson_christopher_2008_1/urmson_christopher_2008_1.pdf).
 The planner is decomposed into three layers: mission, behavior, and motion.
 Mission calculates the high-level global path from starting point to goal point, behavior makes tactical decisions such as lane change decisions and maneuvers at an intersection, and motion calculates low-level trajectory with consideration of kinematic model of the vehicle.

-#### pros
+#### Pros

 - It is intuitive.
 Data flow is one-directional from mission to behavior to motion.
 Similar approach was taken by different teams in the DARPA Urban Challenge.
 - It is suitable for OSS used world-wide since all traffic rule handling is done in the behavior layer, and developers only need to modify the behavior layer to support their local rules.

-#### cons
+#### Cons

 - Behavior layer can only make "conservative" decisions.
 Since the behavior layer has no way of knowing the actual trajectory that is calculated by following motion layer, the behavior layer cannot be certain about the validity of decisions.
 For example, the behavior planner can command lane change only when it is obvious that there is no obstacle in the target lane, and it is not possible to do "aggressive" lane change as an architecture.

 ### Unified Behavior and Motion

-This [paper](https://www.researchgate.net/publication/315067229_Improved_Trajectory_Planning_for_On-Road_Self-Driving_Vehicles_Via_Combined_Graph_Search_Optimization_Topology_Analysis) reviews planning architecture used in the Darpa Urban Challenge and addresses the demerit of splitting behavior layer and motion layer.
+This [paper](https://www.researchgate.net/publication/315067229_Improved_Trajectory_Planning_for_On-Road_Self-Driving_Vehicles_Via_Combined_Graph_Search_Optimization_Topology_Analysis) reviews the planning architecture used in the DARPA Urban Challenge and addresses the demerit of splitting behavior layer and motion layer.
 It also proposes an algorithm to handle decision making and trajectory optimization simultaneously.

-#### pros
+#### Pros

-- It can make more "aggressive" decisions compared to BOSS type architecture.
+- It can make more "aggressive" decisions compared to Boss type architecture.

 #### Cons